A Little Bit Longer

-A Little Bit Longer is the third studio album by the American band the Jonas Brothers and their second album released on Hollywood Records.
-It was released on August 12, 2008.
-The album received generally favorable reviews, and four star reviews from Rolling Stone, AllMusic, and Blender.
-The album was preceded by three singles, "Burnin' Up", "Lovebug" and "Tonight".
+A Little Bit Longer is the third studio album by the American pop rock band Jonas Brothers.
+It was released on August 12, 2008, through Hollywood Records.
+The album received generally favorable reviews from critics and was preceded by three singles, "Burnin' Up", "Lovebug" and "Tonight".
 The album was number 40 on Rolling Stone's Best 50 Albums of 2008.
 One of the songs from the album, "Video Girl" was also number 49 on Rolling Stone's list of the 100 Best Songs of 2008.

 Background

 The title of the album, "A Little Bit Longer", comes from their song of the same name, which Nick Jonas wrote about his feelings with having type 1 diabetes.
 The album artwork was released by Team Jonas, the Jonas Brothers' official fan club, to fan club members via an e-mail newsletter on June 20, 2008.